Best Christmas lights in Florida

 It’s a shame the days between Thanksgiving and Christmas are so full of shopping and events, because this is a terrific time to enjoy Florida’s natural beauty.

 One way to squeeze in a weekend is to combine the outing with your holiday celebrations.
-These three spots are also excellent places to hike, kayak, bicycle and explore Florida historic sites.
+These spots, such as Mount Dora and St. Augustine, are also excellent places to hike, kayak, bicycle and explore Florida historic sites.
+There are also outstanding light displays in several other locations that are appealing for getaways.

-Sure, every community has decorations and parades, but these three destinations go all out to have the best holiday lights in Florida in a charming non-commercial setting.
+Yes, every community has decorations and parades, but these destinations go all out to have the best holiday lights in Florida in a charming non-commercial setting.

 Mount Dora Christmas Lights Festival